isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

 ``--key``
    Specifies the file name of the user key file.
 If specified the file name of the user certificate must be specified too.
-Note that encrypted key file are not supported.
+Note that encrypted key files are not supported.

 ``--auth-user``
    Specifies the user id for basic HTTP authentication.
 If not specified